Bills start as title favorite for first time since '90s

 "Any time a team makes a splash in any sport, it's going to draw a lot of handle.
 The Raiders added some sexy names, and people want to talk themselves into it," Murray said.
 "But the problem is the AFC West looks like the best division ever.
 I know it sounds like hyperbole, but I don't think it is."

 The Cincinnati Bengals entered last season as 125-1 long shots and reached the Super Bowl.
-The longest odds of a Super Bowl champion over the past 22 years are the 2001 New England Patriots (60-1) and 2007 New York Giants (30-1), and oddsmakers do not anticipate another run like Cincinnati's.
+The longest odds of a Super Bowl champion over the past 22 years are the 2001 New England Patriots (60-1) and 2007 New York Giants (30-1).